-James and Elaine Leedam, based at their office in Monmouth, have a wealth of experience to share with you frankly and extensively.
+James and Elaine Leedam and Tracy Richards, based at their office in Monmouth, have a wealth of experience to share with you frankly and extensively.
 They speak to bereaved people and those planning ahead every day, so although they are not academics they are practitioners with highly informed heads on their shoulders.

 On this page:

-With more than twenty years’ experience of the funeral industry between them, James and Elaine have expertise in the following:
+With more than twenty years’ experience of the funeral industry between them, James, Elaine and Tracy have expertise in the following:

 The hardest thing we ever have to do is say goodbye and arranging a funeral is not easy.
 People increasingly want to do this in their own way but are not sure where to turn for advice.
 They often know what they don’t want but are sometimes not sure what they do want or even where to start.
 They are good listeners, can help with ideas and give sensitive support and guidance.
 Anything goes and our funerals can involve live music, a pony and trap, tractors, someone’s horse, picnics and of course dogs and children to name just a few.
 We do not just talk the talk we actually make it happen, with or without the assistance of a funeral director.